-The health of the recycling industry—and its industrial consumers in the United States and around the world—are dependent upon access to the global market.
-Artificial barriers to the free and fair trade of commodity materials have a disruptive and detrimental effect on the U.S. economy.
-Worse yet, studies have long shown that efforts to control prices through export controls actually result in further price increases and disruptions in sourcing.
-History has shown that any attempt to artificially alter the market will create unanticipated harm in the form of higher prices for consumers.
+- Prevent Export Restrictions on Scrap.
+ISRI fights against artificial barriers to the free and fair trade of scrap commodities and products such as used electronics.
+Studies have long shown that efforts to control prices through export controls actually result in further price increases and disruptions in sourcing, and any attempt to artificially alter the market will create unanticipated harm in the form of higher prices for consumers.